A-Crow-Nowhere/MalariAPI/scripts/blast/README.md

 ./summarize.sh

 ### Raw blast outputs and log files will be in the /your/path/blastOut dir
-### summarized outputs will be in the /your/path/blast dir
+### summarized outputs will be in the the working dir
 ---